rashtastic/r1/index.md

     <img src="img/Research Peers Biplot Zoom.png" style="width: 80%">
 </div>

 Before dwelling too deeply on nearby institutions, we view another biplot: Type I research metrics and IPEDS enrollment constructs.
-That is, we train PCA on per-faculty metrics for articles, awards, highly-prestigious awards, citations, patents, and National Academy memberships.
+That is, we fit PCA on per-faculty metrics for articles, awards, highly-prestigious awards, citations, patents, and National Academy memberships.
 We also include new constructs for professor salaries and discipline-specific enrollment.

 <br/>